kevin-allen/dataScienceNeuro/colab.md

 It is sometimes helpful to run Jupyter Notebooks on Google Colab.
 For example, if you want to train a deep neural network using a GPU but your computer does not have a GPU, you can use Google GPU to train your model.

-To use Google Colab, you will need a Google account and a Google Drive.
+To use Google Colab, you will need a Google account.

+It is also useful to have a Google Drive to load data files from it.
+You can also save data from the notebook to your Google Drive.

-We will use Google Drive to access data from your Jupyter Notebook.
-You can also use Google drive to save results.
+In the instructions below, we will use Google Drive to access data from your Jupyter Notebook.

-## Create a folder for you data and notebooks on Google Drive
+## Create a folder for your data and notebooks on Google Drive

 1. Create a folder in the root of your Google Drive.
 You can call it `dsfolder`.
 2. Upload the notebook called `colab_test.ipynb` from the `notebooks` directory into the `dsfolder` of your Google Drive.